deislabs/deislabs.io/content/posts/using-docker-in-bundles.md

   - -d
 ```

-We are going to focus just using Docker for this blog post, but here is a [full
+We are going to focus on just using Docker for this blog post, but here is a [full
 working example for how to use Docker Compose in a
 bundle](https://github.com/deislabs/porter-docker-compose/tree/master/examples/compose).